 Read More: Best Prison Shows on Netflix

 Featuring stand-out performances by Dennis Quaid, Bridgit Mendler, Brent Morin, and Ashley Tisdale, ‘Merry Happy Whatever’ is a comedy streaming television series.
 Don Quinn is the controlling and strict family patriarch of the Quinn household who is struggling with the responsibilities of the Christmas holidays.
 Things only take a turn for the worse when Emmy brings Matt, her boyfriend from California, hoping to get permission to marry him.
 Naturally, Don is not happy as her daughter’s boyfriend is yet to have a stable career, something that greatly bothers him.

 7. Dogs (2018)

 ‘Dogs’, a Netflix documentary television series, travels through different locations around the world, examining and exploring the inexplicable bond and relationship shared between dogs and humans, through the span of different cultures.
-Created by Glen Zipper, the documentary is a very well crafted piece of work which resonates with both compassion for the subject matter and the perceptive research that is done.
+Created by Glen Zipper, the documentary is a very well-crafted piece of work that resonates with both compassion for the subject matter and the perceptive research that is done.
 It also builds upon the narrative in a storytelling format and thus helps the viewers connect with the show on a much deeper level, emotionally.